Alisher007/shopping-cart-frontend/README.md

 ## Shopping cart

-Built with Django and React
+SHopping cart Built with Django and React,

+this is frontend , react redux